Table of Contents

 In a snake draft format, a team drafting in the back half of the 1st round knows that there are 3-5 players who they have no shot at acquiring for the upcoming fantasy season.
 Those top players will assuredly come off the board in the early first round.

 By contrast, every team in an auction draft can bid on any player.
 Whoever wants the player the most, will win that player and pay the price (literally).
-Many auction drafters make the mistake of thinking they MUST HAVE two top 10 players to compete, and that's simply not true.

 Pro: "The constant action is more fun"

 Constant action is more fun than waiting for your turn, especially in large leagues when you have a snake draft pick near "the turn" of a round.
+In such cases you'll make 2 picks quickly and then wait 10-20 minutes before you get to do anything again.

 Avoid overspending early